Best Next.js Website Examples (2026): Real Brands & What They Do Well

 7. Connect to a headless CMS

-Pair Next.js with a CMS such as Contentful, Sanity, or Strapi for efficient content management and publishing flexibility.
-For guidance on choosing one, see our comparison of the best headless CMS options for Next.js.
+Pair Next.js with a headless CMS like Contentful, Sanity, or Strapi to manage content efficiently and support flexible publishing workflows.
+For help selecting the right option, see our comparison of the best headless CMS platforms for Next.js.

 The Right Way to Build with Next.js